 Some cameramen working in this field produce beautifully lit pictures, particularly with interviews - when faces need to be lit sensitively and backgrounds can be treated in various creative ways.
 Occasionally a second camera might be involved in an interview and one of the cameramen will take the lighting responsibility.
 If he or she does not operate as well then it could be said that they become a 'lighting director' for that shoot.

 Single-camera TV drama productions are lit by a director of photography (DoP) - sometimes called a 'lighting cameraman' or 'cinematographer'.
 Most of these people will have received training at film school but I'm told a few simply made their way up via someone they knew working in the film industry.
-Most drama DoPs come from a background working with film, although almost all TV drama these days is shot on high definition digital video.
+Most drama DoPs come from a background working with film, although all TV drama these days is shot using digital cameras.

 The UK has many superb DoPs who have been responsible for lighting a great number of high-quality drama series.
 Often they also work on commercials and pop promos and of course some move into the movie industry and become major international cinematographers.